Revenue Accounts Definition

 #4 – Dividend Income Account

-This is another Non-Operating Revenue account, under which income earned from dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. are recorded.
+This is another Non-Operating Revenue account, under which income earned from dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. are recorded.
 These are generally incomes earned on Investments in Indian Companies or Foreign Companies by the entities.

 #5 – Professional Income Account